 Step 3: Begin repairs

-Securock can be easily batched onsite in a wheelbarrow or other large container, and does not require any special equipment to pour.
+Securock can be easily batch mixed onsite in a wheelbarrow or other large container, and does not require any special equipment to pour.
 Once you’ve removed the damaged roof deck, you can lay the new foam board and wire mesh, mix the gypsum and water, and pour the patch solution over the board.

 One bag of Securock achieves a pour that is nine square feet and 2 inches deep.
 One roll of wire mesh can cover approximately 450 square feet.
 After pouring, the gypsum patch needs time to cure before the roofing membrane above it can be installed.